 Stones are the main material required for the construction of cement stone masonry retaining walls.
 To select and utilize them for their satisfactory performance, it shall be necessary to know the various properties of stone which can be studied by looking into its physical and chemical properties.
 The strength of rocks depends on their mineral constituents, which form the basis of the classification and identification of rocks.
 Identification of stones may be done in accordance with IS 1123.

 Generally, fresh or fairly fresh igneous rocks like granite, syenite, basalt, etc, form good host rocks for masonry stones shall be used.
-Other rock types like quartzite, well-lithified sandstones, limestones, massive granitic gneisses and other such hard rocks can also be used as masonry stones.
+Rock types like quartzite, well-lithified sandstones, limestones, massive granitic gneisses, and other hard rocks can also be used as masonry stones.

 Also, read: 10 Types Of Stones For Construction